Want to learn how to start investing with just a little money? You’re in the right place — and more importantly, at the right time.

 I’m not suggesting that’s the ideal way to invest $100.
 That’s a lot of clicking and trading to start with and potentially extra work for you in the future.
 But fractional shares are great, especially if you’re looking to invest outside of a retirement account.

-Educating yourself on broad financial strategy can help you figure out your investing strategy.
+Educating yourself on broad financial strategy can help you figure out your best first steps.
 For example, it may not be the most prudent decision to invest if you have high-interest credit card debt.

-But if you are ready to start investing with a small amount of money, there are a myriad of good, relatively simple options available.
+But once you are ready to invest, even with a small amount of money, there are a myriad of good, relatively simple ways to get started.